-When we learned that we needed to eat gluten free AND dairy free recipes to see if it would make a difference in the health issues we were having, I cried.
+When we learned that we needed to eat gluten free AND dairy free snacks and lunches to see if it would make a difference in the health issues we were having, I cried.
 Sure I would miss bread and cheese.
 Oh, and donuts.
 But that wasn't why there were tears.

 I was overwhelmed.

-I knew that to change our health for the better, I needed gluten free dairy free lunches that were made of real food.
+I knew that to change our health for the better, I needed gluten free dairy free lunches and gluten free dairy free snacks made of real food.
 Foods that would be easy to prepare and taste good.

 Hopefully, this list will help you as you plan your lunches and snacks for the month!
 It would even be great to reference if you have to pack lunches and snacks for school, preschool, Summer Camp, camping, or simply a fun picnic.